 When deciding whether you need a referral agreement, you’ll need to determine what kind of referral network you’re interested in forming.

-If you’re simply looking to create an informal referral program on your website (where customers send you friends’ info as often as they like via a dedicated page or portal), you don’t need a referral agreement.
+If you’re simply looking to create an informal customer referral program on your website (where customers send you friends’ info as often as they like via a dedicated page or portal), you don’t need a formal referral agreement.
+You may still want to create a simpler set of terms and conditions, though.

-A brief explanation of how your program works, and quick access to your program’s other terms, are all you need to provide customers in this case.
+A brief explanation of how your program works, how rewards are earned, and quick access to your program’s other terms are all you need to provide customers in this case.
 After all, even though you’ll give customers a reward whenever one of their referred friends makes a purchase, you probably aren’t planning to consistently pay them in cash, or give them insider training and information.

 But say you’re hoping to convert your current customers into formalized partners, using a more structured referral arrangement.
 For example, say you want to give them access to your company’s data and referral marketing strategies to encourage the highest-value referrals, and want to promise them cash for every successful referral they make.